qcjx96/qcjx96.github.io/_tabs/about.md

 Hi!
 I'm QCX.

 I'm an economist (sort of) who worked in academic research.
 I'm also a humanist, which basically means I love mankind, even if it annoys me sometimes.
 (Here is [Kurt Vonnegut](https://youtu.be/4_RUgnC1lm8?si=BDQEV-db7JAUGbn_&t=2118)&mdash;one of my favourite humanists&mdash;on the subject.)
-Therefore, I call myself a "human economist."
-It's a term I made up, though some have come up with similar ideas before.

 I believe that economics is about people.
 Just as journalists, psychologists, and social workers try to understand individuals, economists study people in the aggregate using the most rigorous methods they can.
 But in these methods are always embedded (and sometimes hidden) assumptions about human behaviour and morality.
 That's why it's messy, and I think fascinating.